mtgred/netrunner/README.md

 ## Optional

-If you use nREPL, you can launch a Clojurescript Browser nREPL:
+If you use nREPL, you can launch a Clojurescript Browser REPL:

 ```
 $ lein repl